Developing a wireless on-board entertainment system for passengers in Greece

 Validation of the pilot results will soon introduce a fully operational passenger experience, named TRAINOSE Passenger InfoTrainment Service.

 The InfoTrainment System has been installed on an A Class passenger wagon of an intercity train.
-The system’s general architecture is shown in Figure 1 on page 50.

 The system is divided into two subsystems that operate independently through a common communication channel and implement two independent wireless local networks:

 This provides the entertainment part of the InfoTrainment system.
 Users connect to the Wireless Entertainment Network via their own device by activating the Wi-Fi functionality, and after successful and authenticated connection, they have access to movies, music, e-books and e-magazines.
 Its main part is a server where all digital content has been stored.
 The server also includes the appropriate software for media streaming and for data exchanges, enabling users to authenticate and to navigate the content.